openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

                                --workflow    "default"
 ```

+The `submit` command will also accept a combination of the two input forms as well as multiple occurrences of either.
-The `submit` command will print a unique ID that has been assigned by the executor to the submission.
-This ID can be
+After successfully submitting the molecules a table will be printed which maps the unique ID that has been assigned by
+the executor to the submission to the molecule smiles and input file if appropriate.
+To keep track of submissions we can
+also have the table saved to csv by add the corresponding `--save-submission-info` flag to the command.

-used to check on state of the submission:
+The ID's can be used to check on state of the submission:

 ```shell
 openff-bespoke executor watch --id "1"